zf-fr/zfr-rest/README.md

 `zfr_rest.global.php.dist` into your `autoload` folder (don't forget to remove the .dist extension at the end!).
 For more details about how to use ZfrRest, please follow the [quick start](/docs/quick-start/01-introduction.md).

+## Current limitations

+ZfrRest currently suffers from the following flaws:

+* ZfrRest only support POST and PUT for single resource (you cannot bulk create or bulk update)
+* ZfrRest only supports JSON output
+* Cannot assemble URLs from the router
+* Links are not yet supported (ZfrRest is currently for target for internal used APIs rather than exposed APIs)
+* ManyToMany associations are not yet supported (ie. URI like http://example.com/countries/capitals)